A rigorous introduction to linear models: OLS in Geometry and Orthogonal Projection

-where the matrix $\bH$ is also called the \textit{hat matrix} as it puts a hat on the outputs.
+where the matrix $\bH$ is also known as the \textit{hat matrix}, since it ``put a hat" on $\by$ to produce $\widehatby$.

+This shows $h_{ij}$, the entry $(i,j)$ of $\bH$ measures the influence or statistical leverage exerted on the prediction $\widehaty_i$ by the observation $y_j$.
+Relatedly, if the $i$-th diagonal element of $\bH$ is particularly large, then the $i$-th data point ($i$-th row of $\bX$) is particularly sensitive or influential in determining the best LS fit, thus justifying the interpretation of the elements $h_{ii}$ as \textit{statistical leverage scores}~\footnote{These statistical leverage scores can be calculated using any semi-orthogonal matrix spanning the column space of $\bX$; see Problem~\ref{prob:statis_lev_semior}.} \citep{mahoney2011randomized}.
+These leverage scores have been used extensively in classical regression diagnostics to identify potential outliers by, e.g., flagging data points with leverage score greater than 2 or 3 times the average value in order to be investigated as errors or potential outliers \citep{chatterjee1988sensitivity}.

 But what is a projection matrix?
-We could not just say $\bH = \bX(\bX^\top\bX)^{-1}\bX^\top$ is a projection without any explanation.
-Before the discussion on projection matrix, we first provide some basic properties about symmetric and idempotent matrices that will be extensively used in the following sections.
+Merely stating that $\bH = \bX(\bX^\top\bX)^{-1}\bX^\top$ is a projection requires elucidation.
+Before the discussion on the projection matrix, we first provide some basic properties about symmetric and idempotent matrices, which will find extensive application in subsequent sections.